guilhermeomt/guilhermeomt/README.md

 <summary>About me &nbsp;
   </summary>

-- Currently diving deep into Flutter and Dart 💙
+- Currently diving deep into Dart and Flutter 💙
-- I love discussing tech topics!
-Reach out to me for conversations about software engineering or anything tech-related
+- Feel free to connect with me for engaging discussions on tech topics, ranging from software engineering to handy keyboard shortcuts!
 - Besides programming, I'm passionate about football and music ⚽🎵

 </details>